 Deputy Chief Steven Martingano

-Deputy Chief Steven Martingano began his law enforcement career in 1992 when he interned with the New York City Police Department (Police Cadet Corps) while attending St John’s University.
-After graduating with a Bachelor’s Degree in Criminal Justice, he entered the NYPD Police Academy in August of 1993.
-After graduation, he was assigned to the Patrol Division of the 104th Precinct in Queens, NY.
+Steven Martingano began his law enforcement career in 1992 when he interned with the New York City Police Department (Police Cadet Corp) while attending St John’s University.
+After graduating with a bachelor’s degree in Criminal Justice, he then entered the NYPD Police Academy in August of 1993.
+After completion of the academy, he was assigned to the Patrol Division of the 104th Precinct in Queens, NY and was later promoted to the community policing unit.